Taxation

 If cigarette taxes had met the ECOWAS directive of a 50% ad valorem tax and ₦122 specific tax per pack, the total number of cigarettes smoked would have decreased from 17.4 billion to 15.9 billion in 2020.
 Excise taxes would have accounted for 52% of the retail price of cigarettes if the ECOWAS directive was met.
 The WHO recommends that excise taxes make up 70% of the retail price of cigarettes.

-In the graphs below, we present two scenarios, one of which is the most conservative and the other the least conservative:
+In the graphs below, we present two scenarios, one of which is the most conservative (Scenario 1) and the other the least conservative (Scenario 2):

 Total consumption (packs) and excise tax per pack (Naira)